Call of Duty Vanguard review – campaign, zombies and multiplayer under the microscope.

 At least the Call of Duty team is currently the leading authority on Berlin underground transportation.
 Vanguard shows you the 1940s version of the subway.

 And to reiterate: Even though nothing here could knock my socks off, Vanguard offers impeccable staging, finely honed, massive gunplay, and a plot that, while unconvincing, serves its purpose as a vehicle to carry the action.
-If Vanguard didn’t show anything itself so often that it could be more than a -solid WWII shooting gallery, I’d probably be more enthusiastic.
+If Vanguard didn’t show anything itself so often that it could be more than a rock-solid WWII shooting gallery, I’d probably be more enthusiastic.

 The disappointment currently is the zombie mode, unfortunately.
 Its ideas for a faster loop aren’t fundamentally wrong, and they do what they’re supposed to.
 But unfortunately, the scope is currently rather manageable, to say the least, and most importantly, it lacks practically everything that made Zombie a truly independent co-op PvE experience that has its raison d’être not only within the CoD package, but as a highlight in its own right.